 A strong sense of identity and self-worth is important to help older children and adolescents cope with life pressures.
 You can:

 - Help them to develop effective coping strategies.

-- Encourage them to express their needs and wants, to make decisions (and cope with the consequences) and to pursue things they are good at.
+- Encourage them to express their needs and wants, to make decisions (and cope with the consequences) and to pursue things that they are good at.

 If your older child or adolescent is preoccupied and unhappy with their body, or seems to be developing behaviours like restricting their eating or binge eating, then professional advice may be helpful.
-See your doctor for information and referral.
+See your GP for information and referral.